0xadri/notes-js/__nodejs-environment-variables.md

 - The backend uses `SECRET_API_KEY` securely to call the third-party service.
 - The backend returns only the non-sensitive response to the frontend.

+Bonus points
+- You control rate limits
+- You can filter/sanitize
+- You can rotate secrets

 ### Example

 Frontend code